ASP.NET security setting recommendations

 Cross-site request forgery (CSRF)

-CMS uses a stateless token based pattern for CSRF mitigation.
-If you intend to add functionality to CMS that includes state changing operations then it is recommended that you include CSRF mitigation; ASP.NET provides standard libraries for implementing this.
+CMS uses a stateless token-based pattern for CSRF mitigation.
+If you intend to add functionality to CMS that includes state-changing operations, you should include CSRF mitigation; ASP.NET provides standard libraries for implementing this.
 See Cross-Site Request Forgery.

 Ineffective session termination

-CMS uses standard ASP.NET mechanisms for authentication which does not support active logout, and it is basically session-less.
+CMS uses standard ASP.NET authentication mechanisms, which do not support active logout and are session-less.
 You might extend ASP.NET, but that is not a feature provided by CMS.
-You should use HTTPS for secure communication, because this does not let third parties sniff the session token.
+You should use HTTPS for secure communication because this does not let third parties sniff the session token.

 Header disclosure

 You should build a custom login page with auto-complete disabled, replacing the default login page.
-Forms containing user names and passwords, or other sensitive information, should have the autocomplete option disabled on both the form and the sensitive fields.
+Forms containing user names and passwords or other sensitive information should have the autocomplete option disabled on the form and the sensitive fields.

 Vulnerability to clickjacking attacks

 You can avoid clickjacking attacks on websites by ensuring that content is not embedded into other sites using frames.
 Use the X-Frame-Options HTTP response header to defend against clickjacking attacks.
-This header indicates that the current page should not be loaded in a frame, and through code you can blank the contents of the page if it is framed by another domain.
+This header indicates that you should not load the current page in a frame, and through code, you can blank the page's contents if another domain frames it.

 See the recommendations in The X-Frame-Options response header.